Menu Close

 The International OCD Foundation estimates that 1 in 40 adults in the United States lives with OCD.
 Symptoms typically begin during adolescence or early adulthood.

-Obsessions are intrusive thoughts you cannot control.
-Common examples include fear of contamination, fear of harming others, need for symmetry, or forbidden sexual or religious thoughts.
-These thoughts are persistent and distressing.
+Obsessions are thoughts you can’t control and didn’t choose.
+Common themes include fear of contamination or germs, fear of accidentally harming others, a need for symmetry or exactness, and unwanted sexual or religious thoughts.
+They’re persistent, distressing, and hard to dismiss.

 How OCD Affects Daily Functioning